Recognising drug addiction

 When is drug use a problem?

 Drug addiction is evident when, instead of being an occasional or recreational activity, it becomes a significant part of someone’s life.
-Addiction also tends to change behaviour, adversely affecting physical and mental health, finances, relationships and other major areas of someone’s life.
+Addiction also tends to change behaviour, often harming physical and mental health, finances, relationships and other major areas of someone’s life.

-Here are some of the most common signs that drug use has become problematic:
+Here are some of the most common signs that drug use/misuse has become problematic:

 • You consume drugs to cope with painful or difficult situations